fossas/fossa-cli/docs/references/strategies/languages/scala/sbt.md

 addSbtPlugin("net.virtual-void" % "sbt-dependency-graph" % "0.10.0-RC1")
 ```

-> Unfortunately, `sbt dependencyTree` command does not include version classifier in it's output.
+> Unfortunately, the `sbt dependencyTree` command does not include version classifier in its output.
 Further,
-> currently we do not support this strategy for multi-project builds due [inconsistent reporting defect in sbt](https://github.com/sbt/sbt/issues/6905)
+> currently we do not support this strategy for multi-project builds due an [inconsistent reporting defect in sbt](https://github.com/sbt/sbt/issues/6905).

 ## Strategy: `pom`